 - The mix will come out very liquid, and maybe even a bit sticky.
 Use a spoon or ice cream scooper to form small dough balls and place them ~2 inches apart on a baking tray.
 Use your hands or a spoon to slightly flatten the dough.

 - Bake for 15 minutes at 350°.

 And, voilà!
-The recipe makes about 3 dozen cookies.
+The recipe makes about 2-3 dozen cookies, depending on how big you make them.
 Share them with family and friends, or binge eat them yourself… which I may or may not have done. 😉 Bon appétit!